Handbook Detail Page

 • The student will be suspended.

 • The bus driver completes an incident report.
-A suspension report is mailed to parent/guardian and school.
+A suspension report is emailed to the school.
+Parent is contacted to advise of incident.

-• Suspension: Student is not allowed to ride any district bus for a time period, including after-school activities buses.
+• Suspension: Student is not allowed to ride any district bus for a time period, including after school buses.

-• Parents may be contacted by the driver or the student manager to discuss your child’s behavior.
+• Parents may be contacted by the driver or the student manager to discuss the student's behavior.

 Emergency Bus Route Information, Snow and Emergency Routes: Ensuring the safety of the students we transport is our number one priority.
-Nearly every school year we must delay the start of school, use emergency bus routes or cancel school because snow or other poor weather conditions make roads unsafe.
+When weather events occur, we may need to delay or cancel school for the safety of our students and staff.

 How will I know if, and when, school is delayed or canceled, or if buses are running on snow/emergency routes?